 Each enemy in the game functions differently and it’s exciting when a new one is introduced.
 Some ants spray acid while others will pick you up in their jaws.
 One species of spider will lace you in an acidic thread while others pull you in a web.
 Certain aliens can have limbs blown off to knock them down or make them drop their weapons, others are armored and require you to shave off bits of it to get to the squishy flesh beneath.
 The combat is thrilling and engaging and you have a ton of weapons and vehicles to try out against each of the game’s missions.

 Something nifty that I found, is that when playing online you could turn on limits for weapon and armor levels.
-Meaning that players of any level could play any difficulty or mission, but would be required to lower their armor and use weaker weaponry to keep the game challenging and balanced if they were too powerful.
+That means players of any level could play any difficulty or mission but would be required to lower their armor and use weaker weaponry to keep the game challenging and balanced if they were too powerful.